thoughtbot/pacecar/README.md

       include Pacecar::State
     end

-Pacecar supports mysql, postgres and sqlite database drivers, and is compatible with Rails 3.0.x and 3.1.x versions.
+Pacecar supports mysql, postgres and sqlite database drivers, and is compatible with Rails 4.x versions.

 Installation
 ------------

-For rails 3, just include in your Gemfile
+Just include in your Gemfile:

     gem 'pacecar'

-For prior rails versions, there is a rails2 branch to use:

-    gem 'pacecar', :git => 'git://github.com/thoughtbot/pacecar.git', :branch => 'rails2'

 Usage
 -----